School life expectancy (primary to tertiary education) is 11 years *

-In Malawi students attending government or private secondary schools must pay school fees.
-Secondary school fees range from about £35 per year at a local community secondary school, to about £75 per year or even higher at a boarding schools.
+In Malawi, students attending government or private secondary schools must pay school fees.
+Secondary school fees range from about £35 per year at a local community secondary school to about £75 per year or even higher at boarding schools.
 Families in Malawi struggle to raise enough money to send their children to secondary school.

 Shine provides a Yearly Bursary Scheme which enables students to access secondary school education.
 This is something very special, as millions of children in Malawi never get the chance to experience secondary school let alone get to the end of their schooling.
 Only the smallest fractions ever go on to forms of higher education.